keycloak-competence-center/keycloak-signature/SPECIFICATION.md

 - `KEYCLOAK_IDENTITY`: This Session Cookie will be used to identify the user and validate the current session.
 - `payload`: String value which is going to be inserted into the JWT.
 We recommend you to encode your payload into  **Base64**.
 - `credentials`: Object containing authentication method (e.g. password) and its corresponding credential value in order to verify the user.
+- `cliendId`: Client ID to set in the session context in order to generate the JWT.
+This argument is optional and has higher priority than the configured [SIGNATURE_CLIENT_ID](#environment-variables) environment variable.

 **Response:**